-A facility where animals are bathed, clipped, or combed for the purpose of enhancing their aesthetic value or health and for which a fee is charged.
-This use does not include the overnight boarding of animals.
+A facility where animals are trained for a fee, bathed, clipped, or combed for the purpose of enhancing their aesthetic value or health and for which a fee is charged.
+This use does not include the overnight boarding of animals, unless as an incidental use.